rosschapman/internetross/blog.md

 I caught [this tweet](https://twitter.com/ruthmalan/status/1141169409609863170?s=20) by Ruth Malan yesterday which references the "tension between continuous evolution and product instability".
 This is a tension we hold as software engineers daily.
 It's the source of these "trade-offs" that we often talk about.

 At the start of my career I thought that longer-lived codebases would be more manicured and predictable  than the embryonic Rails app I was working on.
-I presently work in a legacy codebase (like 10+ years running), and I'm not really sure if it's thaaat much more stable than that 3 year-old startup experiment.
+I presently work in a legacy codebase (like 10+ years running), and I'm not really sure if it's much more stable than that 3 year-old startup experiment.
 Sure, there are fossilized pieces of code in corner tar pits that have run largely unattended for years which we can ignore, and beautiful code abounds.
 But I find myself often in labored negotiation with code in-between those ends, code that has a mix of pieces written a year or two ago, and then some new additions in the past few months.
 We might call this code pre-crude pressurized compounds with some new raw material shoveled in -- forming.
 These are tension points where I struggle with the tension the most.
 There are just enough layers of abstraction, code reuse, shared responsibilty, etc... -- tensile strength -- that don't make changing the code easy.
 Any change could destabilize things, like expose bugs, ie break existing functionality.

-So the day-to-day discipline in legacy code is wiggle in tension to add/change behavior, but also support all existing behavior.
-Jessitron quotes in a recent newsletter:
+So the day-to-day discipline in legacy code is wiggle in tension to add/change behavior, but also support all existing behavior. jessitron quotes in a recent [blog](https://blog.jessitron.com/2019/06/17/feature-interaction/):

 > Every new feature comes with the invisible requirement: “and everything else still works.”

 This is a wild task in pre-crude places!

 ### Too many imports
 #### Tags: javascript, react, refactoring